Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 Organisations that deploy agentic AI with governance structures designed for advisory AI typically discover the difference through an incident.
 The agent acts within its configured boundaries, produces a result that is technically correct relative to its instructions, and creates a problem the governance framework was not designed to detect or prevent.

-The enterprise AI governance framework addresses the governance domains that all enterprise AI deployments require.
-For agentic deployments, each of those domains requires more specific implementation.
-Output and accountability governance must account for action sequences, not just outputs.
-Lifecycle governance must account for reasoning changes, not just output changes.
-Operational governance must define who reviews agent behaviour after tasks complete, not just who receives the final result.
+The enterprise AI governance framework addresses the governance domains that all enterprise AI deployments involve.
+For agentic deployments, each of those domains involves more specific implementation.
+Output and accountability governance accounts for action sequences, not just outputs.
+Lifecycle governance accounts for reasoning changes, not just output changes.
+Operational governance defines who reviews agent behaviour after tasks complete, not just who receives the final result.

 Agentic AI Governance as a Procurement Decision

 The more effective approach is to treat agentic AI governance requirements as procurement criteria.
-Vendors whose platforms cannot support configurable action boundaries, action-level audit logging, and human approval workflows should be assessed with those limitations factored into the risk profile of the engagement.
-Workflows whose risk profiles require human review at decision points should not be implemented in fully autonomous agentic configurations until the governance infrastructure to support them is in place.
+Vendors whose platforms cannot support configurable action boundaries, action-level audit logging, and human approval workflows are commonly assessed with those limitations factored into the risk profile of the engagement.
+Workflows whose risk profiles involve human review at decision points are typically not implemented in fully autonomous agentic configurations until the governance infrastructure to support them is in place.

 Agentic AI deployments are not inherently higher risk than other forms of enterprise AI.
 They carry a different risk structure, one that concentrates risk in the space between actions rather than at the point of output review.
 Governance designed for that structure, built into procurement before vendor selection and into deployment design before go-live, is the mechanism that makes these deployments manageable.